jgraham0325/land-register-api-docs/docs/api-documentation/V1.8/index.md

 <li>Adding a new endpoint to support new functionality or an enhancement to existing functionality</li>
 </ol>

-When the first participant organisations are approaching Production readiness, <code>v1</code> will be 'locked down' to ensure only non-breaking hotfixes and additive enhancements are permitted into the codebase.
+When the first participant organisations are approaching production readiness, <code>v1</code> will be 'locked down' to ensure only non-breaking hotfixes and additive enhancements are permitted into the codebase.
 At this point in time, a <code>v2</code> version will be published alongside <code>v1</code> in the SANDBOX environment alongside updated Swagger JSON definitions - this is aimed at parties interested in tracking Street Manager development more closely.
 Similiar to <code>v1</code>, updates will be released into <code>v2</code> every two weeks, and whilst the Street Manager development team will strive to minimise them, the occasional breaking change may be required in order to release critical fixes.
 {: .govuk-body}